-- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.
+- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.

-8 Specify the types of data to be collected.

-By default, Appointment / Meeting Subject is selected.

-9 Specify the Exchange Online target mailboxes.
+- 8 Specify the types of data to be collected. - By default, Appointment / Meeting Subject is selected. - 9 Specify the Exchange Online target mailboxes.
 You can enter a mailbox, group, or a dynamic distribution group in SMTP address format.